hurufu/frobd/INTEGRATION.md

 # Integration scenarios of frob program

 By design one should spawn a separate frob instance for each connection.
-Performance isn't an issue, because normally only few ECR are connected to the POS terminal at the same time (usually 1 or 2).
+Performance isn't an issue, because normally only few ECRs are connected to the POS terminal at the same time (usually 1 or 2).
 The most convenient way to do this is to use superserver like `s6-tcpserver` from [s6][a].
 If you need to reverse the connection, you can use `s6-tcpclient`.
 If you need to use serial port, you can just redirect `/dev/ttyS0` to frob's stdin/stdout.

-Because of very flexible I/O mechanism (file descriptors) frob program can be integrated into a larger system in many different ways.
+Because of very flexible I/O mechanism (file descriptors) employed by frob it can be integrated into a larger system in many different ways.

 ## Integration with big monolithic payment application